Victoria-Pinzhen-Liao/Functional-Programming/README.md

 2. Evaluate its operands (left before right)
 3. Apply the operator to the operands

-A name is evaluated by replacing it with the right hand side of its definition The evaluation process stops once it results in a value
+A name is evaluated by replacing it with the right-hand side of its definition.
+The evaluation process stops once it results in a value.

 #### Example： Circumference